Hamilton White House: Firefighting

 White is credited with the first practical use of the concept of "response time".
 Others have also taken credit with the original idea, but White challenged his company (who were mostly second sons of farmers) to arrive at a reported fire site before he could ride from his home or a community event to the fire's location, usually under five minutes.
 The normal arrival period for volunteers was 20 or more minutes.
 White, himself, would arrive at a fire, dressed in his turnout and equipment, before his company, coming from his home or a community function.
 He had realized the importance of early arrival in saving lives and property.
 That he recognized this imperative and used his firehouse as a training center for fire fighting technique and sciences resulted in his being characterized as the first "gentleman fireman" and the "world's first professional firefighter".

 Death

-Ironically, White died in 1899 fighting a downtown chemical fire - most probably from a heart attack induced by toxic fumes from burning chemicals stored in the rear of the structure.
+Ironically, White died in 1899 fighting a downtown chemical fire at the Syracuse Optical Company - most probably from a heart attack induced by toxic fumes from burning chemicals stored in the rear of the structure.
 He died at the nearby Dawson's Pharmacy in downtown Syracuse.

+A memorial to Hamilton Salisbury White was unveiled in Fayette Park on June 27, 1905.
+The park, and the memorial, stand directly opposite White's boyhood home.